-- FINAL UCAS Application deadline 15th January 2022 - Tutor University preparation accommodation / Student Finance / Independent Living - 1st May Deadline for offers and replies otherwise they disappear - Student Finance Applications - How parents/carers can support: Remind students to check their emails and UCAS track.
+- FINAL UCAS Application deadline date tba January - Tutor University preparation accommodation / Student Finance / Independent Living - Higher Education/Specialist evenings for parents/carers parent/carer HE evenings - tba May/June Deadline for offers and replies otherwise they disappear - Student Finance Applications - How parents/carers can support: Remind students to check their emails and UCAS track.
 Students need to register for student finance around May-time.
 They will need their NI number.
 If they delay their finance maybe delayed, including their maintenance loans for September. - Student Finance Applications: Usually open for registration in May.
 Students must register before the deadline (please check Usually sometime in May).
 They will confirm after results day when accepting their offers.